-20 What are the main mechanisms for seeking remedies and sanctions for improper securities activities?
+What are the main mechanisms for seeking remedies and sanctions for improper securities activities?

-In addition to civil liability, an issuer who filed an SRS with material misstatements or omissions may be subject to criminal proceedings (and, on conviction, imprisonment for up to 10 years or a fine of up to \(\frac{1}{2}\)10 million, or both, together with a fine of up to \(\frac{1}{2}\)700 million in the case of a company, under the recent amendment of the FIEL) and an administrative surcharge.
+In addition to civil liability, an issuer who filed an SRS with material misstatements or omissions may be subject to criminal proceedings (and, upon conviction, imprisonment for up to 10 years or a fine of up to ¥10 million, or both, together with a fine of up to ¥700 million in the case of a company) and an administrative surcharge.
 Violations of other regulations under the FIEL, such as failing to file the SRS when required, selling securities within the waiting period or without delivering a registered prospectus, and regulation on fraudulent market transactions and stabilisation transactions, may also be subject to criminal proceedings and an administrative surcharge.